ypxing/module_shims/README.md

 # Module::Shims

-The gem is one tool used for debugging/developing Ruby projects and as one helper for reading/trying source code of Ruby projects (like source code of Ruby on Rails).
+The gem is one tool used for debugging/developing and as one helper for reading/trying source code of projects (like Ruby on Rails).
 It should NOT be used for production.

 In one inheritance chain like [A, B, C, D], it can add shim module to anyone of them so that you can "replace" one method's implementation of one specific module/class with your own implementation without impacting other modules/classes.